 Chesapeake PSR actively promotes clean renewable energy and energy-efficiency programs and policies in Maryland and Virginia.
 We also build the knowledge base and advocacy skills of Maryland and Virginia health professionals and health advocates so that they can play a part in addressing issues related to climate change, energy choices and human health.

-Fossil fuel energy production in Maryland emits dangerous amounts of pollutants into the air, leading to a variety of serious health issues including, respiratory ailments, heart attacks, strokes and lung cancer.
+Fossil fuel energy production in Maryland and Virginia emits dangerous amounts of pollutants into the air, leading to a variety of serious health issues including respiratory ailments, heart attacks, strokes and lung cancer.
 Fossil fuels also produce greenhouse gases.
 These greenhouse gases cause our planet to warm and our climate to change.
 A warmer world increases health risks such as extreme weather events, heat, air pollution, allergies, water pollution and infectious disease.

 To address these impacts, Chesapeake PSR supports efforts to:

-- Train and educate health and medical professionals and the general public about how climate change, and the use of fossil fuels and other dirty energy sources affect our health.
+Train and educate health and medical professionals and the general public about how climate change and the use of fossil fuels and other dirty energy sources affect our health.

 Read more about Chesapeake PSR's positions on climate change and energy.